Overview - Wine & Cooking Under the Tuscan & Umbrian Sun

 Tonight is not so much a cooking class, but a series of events leading up to a wonderful dinner party.
 We'll have music and dancing... and lots of wine flowing for those that want to simply relax and have a good time.
 In the meantime, we'll be cooking up "who knows what?" for dinner in the kitchen, and all are welcome to join in.
 We'll also be making "Nellina," a chocoltate-hazelnut cream (Yes, the home-made cream that

 Dinner tonight will be family-style tapas plates along with everything prepared today, which you are encouraged to help with, as family!

 Class 4 Is Our Traditional Pizza Night at the Villa!

 We prepare the dough together, as well as all of the toppings as we fire up our 500 year old wood-fired brick oven!
 Each guests will have the chance to make their own individual pizza with toppings of your choice.

-It's a regional and Roman tradition to make pan-pizzas.
-We'll help Carla prepare several types of them.
+In addition to our individual pizzas, it's a regional and Roman tradition to make pan-pizza, so we'll help Carla prepare several types of them.
 Such as...Margherita Pizza, Sausage & Porcini Mushroom Pizza, Caramelized Onion Pizza, Cherry Tomato Pizza, Zucchini Flower and Cream Pizza.
-Even a dessert pizza made with the fresh ricotta cheese we've made and also includes a home-made, Nutella-style, hazelnut and chocolate spread.
+Even a dessert pizza made with the fresh ricotta cheese we've made and the home-made, Nutella-style, hazelnut and chocolate spread we made together.